ashishume/Front-end-Javascript-Interview-Topics/JsConcepts/AsyncDeferScripts/AsyncDeferScripts.md

 ## Async:

 # Async is similar to defer, (doesnt wait for html parsing, loads parallel)
+- DOMContentLoaded and async scripts don’t wait for each other

 - Major difference is that, they loads independently, doesnt wait for any other scripts/html code,
 - Taking the long.js and small.js example above, probably small.js loads first so it runs first, then long.js runs.